Oblongmana/vscode-salesforce-doc-lookup/README.md

 - [ ] Implement context-based searching - where you can search for the thing that's under your cursor in your editor
 - [ ] Write some tests 😱
 - [ ] Add an Icon (cf. https://code.visualstudio.com/api/references/extension-manifest)
+- [ ] Review Icon usage within the plugin - mostly in the breadcrumb
 - [ ] Implement ALL DOC searching - combine all the things together.
 Will be extremely reliant on caching existing
 - [ ] Consider whether to expand into some of the non-technical documentation
 - [ ] Publish publicly